mailtoarunkumarav/KernelFunctionalOptimisation/README.md

-Note: The current version of the SVM implementation used in the classification experiments might consume more time in training, depending on the dataset and the computational power of the server being used
+Note: The current version of the SVM implementation used in the classification experiments might consume more time in training, depending on the dataset and the computational power of the server being used.